New Zealand Certificate in Automotive Engineering (Level 3)

 What you need to know first

-10 credits in each of literacy and numeracy at NCEA Level 1, OR demonstrate suitable knowledge and skills
+10 credits in each of literacy and numeracy at NCEA Level 1, OR ability to demonstrate suitable knowledge and skills

 Industry icon